Are you sitting comfortably? Then I’ll begin…

 So, Why these questions and not something else?

 Well, these questions originate in my practice and resonate with other practitioner’s experience in the animation community.
-This can be in either commercial practice or in independent artist animation as I work as an artist-animator and commercial creative director.
+This can be in either commercial practice or as an interdisciplinary artist.
 The way in which my practice straddles art and industry while also allowing for an ‘insider’ view, arguably provides a valuable research perspective in what is essentially a practical discipline.

 What do I mean by formal?
 All practitioners conduct research in the process of their everyday work, so what exactly is formal research?
 I have been researching in my creative work for over twenty years (although it has been said that I have been engaged in this topic of enquiry all of my life), and so what is academic research?
 This can depend on the community in which the research is conducted but in Academia it can best be defined by a credible methodology.
 Art Schools generally define practice research as either practice-based or practice-led research.
 The AHRC provides a sound definition.